Church of Santa Engrácia: National Pantheon

 In 1916, during the First Portuguese Republic, the Church of Santa Engrácia was converted into a National Pantheon.
-It was completed only in 1966, during the government of the Dictator António de Oliveira Salazar.
+It was completed only in 1966, during the government of the dictator António de Oliveira Salazar.
 There was much speculation that it was completed for the eventual death of Salazar and other high ranking Estado Novo officials, but this was proven false when he died in 1970 and his wishes were revealed to be buried in his hometown of Vimieiro near Santa Comba Dão, which was carried out.
 Besides Oscar Carmona, no other Estado Novo officials were entombed there.

-The personalities entombed here include the Presidents of the Republic Manuel de Arriaga, Teófilo Braga, Sidónio Pais and Óscar Carmona, Presidential candidate Humberto Delgado, writers João de Deus, Almeida Garrett, Guerra Junqueiro, Aquilino Ribeiro and Sophia de Mello Breyner Andresen, fado singer Amália Rodrigues, and footballer Eusébio.
+The personalities entombed here include the Presidents of the Republic Manuel de Arriaga, Teófilo Braga, Sidónio Pais and Óscar Carmona; presidential candidate Humberto Delgado; writers João de Deus, Almeida Garrett, Guerra Junqueiro, Aquilino Ribeiro, Sophia de Mello Breyner Andresen, and Eça de Queiroz; fado singer Amália Rodrigues; and footballer Eusébio.
 There are cenotaphs to Luís de Camões, Pedro Álvares Cabral, Afonso de Albuquerque, Nuno Álvares Pereira, Vasco da Gama, Henry the Navigator and Aristides de Sousa Mendes.